Former prosecutor among handful indicted in money laundering scheme

 McCormick lost the election.

 Prosecutors said the scheme involved fake invoices for items purchased through the state during state-wide emergency situations and disasters.

-The cost of purchases was increased on the fake invoices and the differences were pocketed, prosecutors said.
+Prosecutors said the brothers doctored invoices for water and ice that was later resold and laundered money through several companies by labeling payments as legal fees.

+In one example shown by prosecutors, Rob McCormick, the fire marshal’s emergency management officer, bought bottled water for $.13 (13-cents) and resold them for as much as $1.50.
+The difference was washed through shell companies.

+Prosecutors handling the indictment Friday said the money was used to pay the brothers’ credit card bills, car payments and school tuitions.

+The Legislative Auditor first found concerning evidence and forwarded it to the westside district attorney.
+D.A.
+Tony Clayton said his office spent several months investigating ahead of Friday’s grand jury indictments.

-Charges include malfeasance in office and filing false public documents and others.
+Charges include malfeasance in office, racketeering and falsifying public documents.

 The State Fire Marshal's Office released a statement Friday: “We were angered and frustrated to be informed that our agency’s genuine effort to help the people of Louisiana, during one of the most challenging years in this state’s history, was allegedly taken advantage of."